grafana/loki/docs/sources/alerting/_index.md

         severity: critical
 ```

-### Alerting on High Cardinality Sources
+### Alerting on high-cardinality sources

 Another great use case is alerting on high cardinality sources.
 These are things which are difficult/expensive to record as metrics because the potential label set is huge.
 A great example of this is per-tenant alerting in multi-tenanted systems like Loki.
 It's a common balancing act between the desire to have per-tenant metrics and the cardinality explosion that ensues (adding a single _tenant_ label to an existing Prometheus metric would increase it's cardinality by the number of tenants).

 Creating these alerts in LogQL is attractive because these metrics can be extracted at _query time_, meaning we don't suffer the cardinality explosion in our metrics store.

-Note: to really take advantage of this, we'll need some features from the upcoming LogQL v2 language.
+> **Note:** To really take advantage of this, we'll need some features from the upcoming LogQL v2 language.
 Stay tuned.

 ## Interacting with the Ruler

-Because the rule files are identical to Prometheus rule files, we can interact with the Loki Ruler via [`cortex-tool`](https://github.com/grafana/cortex-tools#rules).
-I know, I know, this should probably be rebranded, but the cutting edge requires sacrifices ;).
-The CLI is in early development, but works alongside both loki and cortex.
-Make sure to pass the `--backend=loki` argument to commands when using it with loki.
+Because the rule files are identical to Prometheus rule files, we can interact with the Loki Ruler via [`cortex-tool`](https://github.com/grafana/cortex-tools#rules).he CLI is in early development, but works alongside both Loki and cortex.
+Make sure to pass the `--backend=loki` argument to commands when using it with Loki.

-NOTE: not all commands in cortextool currently support loki.
+> **Note:** Not all commands in cortextool currently support Loki.

 An example workflow is included below: